 Therefore, although an iron could technically be used, we would strongly recommend using a heat press to ensure that the heat transfer is properly bonded to the intended fabric.

 What Accessories Would I Usually Need For My Heat Press?

 This depends entirely on the types of garments, print types and heat press you have – We usually recommend the following accessories for different uses:

-- Teflon cover sheet/Release paper: These greatly aide heat pressing by preventing any static from raising the heat transfer when lifting the upper platen and to prevent dyes and inks from contacting the upper platen
+- Non-stick cover sheet or Release paper: These greatly aide heat pressing by preventing any static from raising the heat transfer when lifting the upper platen and to prevent dyes and inks from contacting the upper platen

-- Teflon pillows: When printing awkward areas, such as near zips, seams and the rears of shirts, teflon pillows absorb these to produce an even printing area to apply onto.
+- Non-stick pillows: When printing awkward areas, such as near zips, seams and the rears of shirts, non-stick pillows absorb these to produce an even printing area to apply onto.

 - Additional lower heat press platens: All of our Hotronix heat presses have a variety of different shapes and sizes of lower platens which make the placing and applying onto garments much easier.
 For example, printing a child’s garment on a 40x50cm heat press is much easier with a 15x25cm lower platen.